BrianEnigma/PotionsParty/Decor/README.md

   - Scary eyes behind plants/foliage
   - Hidden Snitches ??
   - Smoking Cauldron Centerpiece
+  - Candle Cages (with something in them?
+Cornish pixies???)

 - A KEEP OUT warning if triggered by magic wand makes the lights go all wonky